The Scottish Environment Protection Agency (SEPA) acknowledges the impact odour can have on communities, particularly during the COVID-19 lockdown.

 “We have also deployed field staff to assess the severity of the impact in the local area, while adhering to Scottish Government COVID-19 guidance, and encourage the community to continue to report offensive odour at www.sepa.org.uk/report.”

 Ongoing work to reduce odours

-The first Daldowie Odour Liaison Meeting between SEPA, Drax, Scottish Water and Glasgow City Council was held in July.
+The second Daldowie Odour Liaison Meeting between SEPA, DRAX, Scottish Water and Glasgow City Council was held on the 30 September 2020.
 These meetings are designed to enable good communication between all relevant partners and will be held regularly.

 SEPA has published its SEPA COVID-19 Philosophy and overarching guidance on regulation during COVID-19.

 SEPA will continue to:

 - Engage with the operator on a fortnightly basis until the commissioning reports required by the recently issued variation notice have been submitted to SEPA.